SL-Mar/quantcoderfs-r-d/Docs/README.md

 **▶ Watch the Full Demo: QuantCoderFS – AI Quant Research Lab**
 [🔗 View on Substack](https://open.substack.com/pub/quantcoderfs/p/full-demo-quantcoder-fs-ai-quant?r=5hdac8&utm_campaign=post&utm_medium=web&showWelcomeOnShare=false)

-> This 5-minute walkthrough covers the architecture, research workflows, and coding capabilities of the QuantCoderFS platform.
+> This 5-minute walkthrough showcases the architecture, research workflows, and coding capabilities of the QuantCoderFS platform.
+> QuantCoderFS is continuously evolving, aiming to keep pace with the rapid advancements in AI and quantitative research.

 ---